Dance Instructors

 Irish Dance Master Instructor, Tap, Jazz, Ballet

 Joanna Barry is a founding member of Garden Street School of the Performing Arts, as the first instructor to teach at the studio in 2011 during our first season.
-She has developed our Irish Step program and Musical Theatre program to be award winning companies throughout the Tri-State Area.
-Her knowledge and expertise as a performer and dance educator make her classes the most popular at the studio.
+She has developed our Irish Step program and Tap program to be award winning companies throughout the Tri-State Area.
+She has won Best Choreographer, regionally and Nationally and holds the 2023 title for Best Choreographer in the country from Access Broadway.
+Her knowledge and expertise as a performer and dance educator make her classes some of the most popular at the studio.
 She works with our youngest beginners, and our more advanced dancers.
 All of her students leave her classes energized, excited, and looking forward to the next class.

 Joanna Barry was born and raised in Dublin, Ireland, and began her lifelong career in dance at the age of three.
 Trained in Ballet, Jazz, Tap and Irish Step Dancing, she has a well rounded approach to the art of dance performance, technique and instruction.